MoiseTesting/WebAutomationTesting/README.md

 2. Successful Login
 3. Invalid Login Attempt
 4. Registering a new account
-5. filling out registartion form and Pizza form
+5. filling out registration form and Pizza form

 Forms Page Tests

 6. Successfully navigate to the Forms page.

 7. Fill out the basic form controls and submit.

 8. Verify the "Download File" functionality.

 9. Fill out the "Non-English Labels and Locators" section.

 ### Utilities